-• The person must be authorized to View the workflow type in order to enter information.
+• The user must be authorized to View the workflow type in order to enter information.

-- The first active action form that the person is assigned to will be displayed. - The person must also be authorized to either Edit the block or View the activity type.
+- The first active action form that user is assigned to will be displayed. - The user must also be authorized to either Edit the block, or View the activity type.